dieu-detruit/dora-gst-test-source/README.md

 | `FLIP` | `false` | Video flip |
 | `IS_LIVE` | `true` | Live streaming mode |

+For detailed information about all available properties and patterns, see the [GStreamer videotestsrc documentation](https://gstreamer.freedesktop.org/documentation/videotestsrc/?gi-language=c).

 ## Usage Examples

 ### Run with Default Settings